What's the Difference Between QRs and Barcodes?

 Many modern barcode readers are built to recognize multiple formats, including 1D, 2D, and QR.
 Business-grade scanners used in logistics, retail, and healthcare can easily process QR codes alongside other standards.
 However, older devices may not include QR compatibility.

-If your systems rely on barcoding, upgrading hardware ensures your teams can leverage QR's advanced features.
-That’s why most large-scale business operations have expanded their systems to include 1D, 2D, and QR barcode scanners.
+If your systems depend on barcoding, upgrading your hardware makes sure your teams can use all of QR's advanced features.
+That's why most large companies have added 1D, 2D, and QR barcode scanners to their systems.

 Integrating QR into workflows not only improves compatibility but also opens the door to new customer engagement opportunities beyond simple code identification.